radareorg/radare2-book/configuration/common_configuration_variables.md

 Change endianness. "true" means big-endian, "false" is for little-endian.
 "file.id" and "file.flag" both to be true.

+    cfg.newtab
+If this variable is enabled, help messages will be displayed along with command names in tab completion for commands.

     scr.color
 This boolean variable enables or disables colorized screen output.